Call us Today at (954) 880-1302

 3. Rehabilitative Alimony

-Rehabilitative alimony is often awarded in cases where one parent was unemployed to care for children, attending school and not earning an income, or other similar situations.
-This type of alimony provides support while an ex-spouse finishes their education or finds employment.
+Rehabilitative alimony is often awarded in cases where one parent was either unemployed so as to care for children, or attending school and not earning an income, or other similar situations.
+This type of alimony provides support while an ex-spouse either finishes their education or finds employment with the goal of enabling that party to become self-supporting and/or able to contribute to their own support.

 4. Durational Alimony

-Durational alimony is awarded in cases where a marriage was only in place for a short or moderate period of time.
-It is an intermediate form of alimony between bridge-the-gap and permanent alimony.
-This alimony is designed to provide a party with financial assistance for a set period of time following a marriage of short or moderate duration and it may not exceed the length of the marriage.
+Durational alimony is awarded in cases where a marriage was in place for a short, moderate or long period of time.
+A recent change in the law greatly impacted this form of alimony.
+Durational alimony is designed to provide a party with financial assistance for a set period of time following a marriage based on the length of the marriage.

-Finally, an award may be modified or terminated based upon a substantial change in circumstances (see below).
+Finally, a durational award of alimony may be modified or terminated based upon a substantial change in circumstances (see below).

 How is Alimony Calculated in Florida?